 How to Break a Lease Early – and Gracefully

-I’ve been moving around a lot in the past 18 months, and we’re not talking minor jaunts across town.
-I’ve gone from Los Angeles, to Madison, Wis., to New York City, to San Francisco, and back to New York.
-I’ve become quite good at shedding unnecessary possessions (shipping is expensive!) — and ducking out of apartment leases.
+I’ve been moving around a lot in the past 18 months, and I’m not talking minor jaunts across town.
+I’ve gone from Los Angeles, to Madison, Wisconsin, to New York City, to San Francisco and back to New York.
+I’ve become quite good at shedding unnecessary possessions — and figuring out how to get out of a lease.

-Whether you’re excited to move and start a new chapter in your life — maybe you took a new job or bought your first home — or you’re responding to a sudden crisis such as an ailing family member or a job loss, moving out isn’t always something you can time perfectly to coincide with the end of your apartment lease.
+Whether you’re excited to move and start a new chapter in your life — maybe you took a new job or bought your first home — or you’re responding to a sudden crisis such as a COVID-19-related illness or you lost your job due to the pandemic, your first step might be breaking a lease.
+Many people around the country have had to give up their homes due to COVID-19 or other factors, so if you’re stuck in a lease right now and need to get out, we can help.

 That’s why most apartment leases require a one-year contract.
 If everyone could move out at the drop of a hat, landlords would have a much harder time keeping their properties rented out with any consistency.